Basas1/Vk_bot/README.md

 ## How to use
 Once you installed and launched `bot.py` you can send personal messages to vk-user attached to bot-login stated in `settings.py`.
 Also, you can add it to chat rooms.
-Bot will read all inbox messages and reply to them if it stars with the next prefixes:
+Bot will read all inbox messages and reply to them if it stars with one of the next prefixes:
-* **!help** - wil send reply message with the list of supported commands;
+* **!help** - will send reply message with the list of supported commands;
 * **!p artist name** - Generate and send a playlist of artist's most popular songs;
 * **!s artist name** - Generate and send a playlist of similar to artist music;
 * **!вов message** or **!c message** is used to chat with bot in chat rooms.
 Bot will generate the answer to message